junyanz/BicycleGAN/README.md

 ### Model Training
 *Coming soon!*

+The training requires **paired** input-output images (similar to pix2pix）.
 Currently, we are working on merging our internal code with the public pix2pix/CycleGAN codebase, and retraining the models with the new code.

 ### Datasets (from pix2pix)